emmycodingawards/CSCI41_Journey-to-the-Beyond/README.md

 # GRAPHICAL INTERFACE:

- - Unity for graphics.
+ - Unity for graphics. //tried but computer crashed and lost everything.
+Wrote code in c# and had planets.
- - Code will be in C# but will have to accomodate C++ user input code (main.cc and header file(s)).
+ - Tried using Dev C++ with graphics.h didnt work (wrote code for that)
+ - Tried printing circles using cout statements worked but couldn't print Concentric circles -NOW using ncurses.h

  # SCORE COUNT: